hdShang/arxiv-daily/docs/cs-CV/2025-10-16/papers/251014661v1-eurominenet-a-multitemporal-sentinel-2-benchmark-for-spatiotemporal-.md

 ---
 layout: default
-title: EuroMineNet: A Multitemporal Sentinel-2 Benchmark for Spatiotemporal Mining Footprint Analysis in the European Union (2015-2024)
+title: "EuroMineNet: A Multitemporal Sentinel-2 Benchmark for Spatiotemporal Mining Footprint Analysis in the European Union (2015-2024)"
 ---

 # EuroMineNet: A Multitemporal Sentinel-2 Benchmark for Spatiotemporal Mining Footprint Analysis in the European Union (2015-2024)